 The table below sets out the IROs that we consider material to our businesses.
-The policies, actions and indicators/ targets we have put in place to take account of these material IROs are set out below.
+The policies, actions and indicators/targets we have put in place to take account of these material IROs are set out below.

-Nature of IRO and time horizon Value chain stage concerned IRO title Description of the IRO Working conditi ions 1 Negative impact Working conditions for our employees Priority themes: Health and safety, Social dialogue (including freedom of association and collective bargaining), Pay and benefits.
+ESRS S1 - Coi ESRS S1 - Company employees Nature of IRO and time horizon Value chain stage concerned IRO title Description of the IRO Working condit ions Negative impact Own activities Working conditions for our employees Priority themes: Health and safety, Social dialogue (including freedom of association and collective bargaining), Pay and benefits.
 Health and safety: Current, one-off negative impact in the event of accidents at work and musculoskeletal disorders on the health of the 3,199 LACROIX employees and/or the 196 temporary workers employed on average over the 2024 financial year.
 Given the nature of our industrial activity, the impact relates to handling accidents, exposure to high current and, to a limited extent, exposure to welding fumes, and concerns the sites of the LACROIX Electronics business.
 Also, in the event of harassment, there may be a one-off negative impact on well-being at work and good career development for all employees, in the absence of an appropriate system.
 This can have a short-term impact on workers.
-In addition to the consequences for the individual, this can lead to a deterioration in the social climate/absenteeism within Lacroix as well as Own activities production delays impacting the downstream value chain and its level of satisfaction.
+In addition to the consequences for the individual, this can lead to a deterioration in the social climate/absenteeism within Lacroix as well as production delays impacting the downstream value chain and its level of satisfaction.
 Policies, actions and objectives to manage impact: "the occupational health and safety policy and action plans put in place by LACROIX enable these risks to be managed (see page XX of the report) and cover the fight against harassment and discrimination".
 Social dialogue (including freedom of association and collective bargaining): Negative, current and systemic impact, linked to the lack of opportunity to express employees' concerns and needs, or to hindering the freedom of expression of employee representation bodies.
 The impact has been extended to all Lacroix employees who may be affected in the short term.
 The effects could be similar to those presented above (absenteeism, production delays, etc.).
 Policies, actions and objectives to manage impact: "The social dialogue policy implemented by LACROIX aims to control this impact".
-Decent wages, remuneration and benefits: Current negative impact on employees whose pay is insufficient to ensure a decent standard of living.
-Negative impact on employees in the event of pay differentials between employees, particularly between men and women.
-The impact will be felt by all workers in the short term.
-In addition to the consequences for the individual, the company's business model may be affected (retention of talent, loss of key positions, etc.).
-Policies, actions and objectives to manage impact: "Through the application of its remuneration policy, LACROIX ensures compliance with legal obligations and the principle of fair remuneration".
+The effects could be similar to those presented above (absenteeism, production and benefits: Current negative impact on employees whose pay is insufficient to ensure a decent standard of living.
+Negative impact on employees in the event of pay differentials between